Syagnik Banerjee: Career

 Banerjee also participated in the OakGov Challenge in 2010, winning third place for his web application OMG Campus.

 Banerjee is also an associate editor for the Journal of Consumer Marketing and a member of the editorial board for the European Journal of Marketing and the Journal of Research in Interactive Marketing.

 Banerjee co-authored the 2017 book M-Powering Marketing in a Mobile World with Ruby Roy Dholakia and Nikhilesh Dholakia.
 Banerjee also contributed a chapter titled “India: The Awakening of M-Commerce” to the book M-Commerce: Global Experiences and Perspectives.

-Banerjee has also written as a contributor for The Economic Times and Inside Sources.